 Ji Sung and time travel – two luscious ingredients for a perfect Kdrama.
 Who could ask for anything better?
 The show is called Familiar Wife (aka Wife I Know) and for the first few episodes it seemed like it was going to be a repeat of Go Back Couple but then it went its own way, a wonderful way, and I was, oh, so happy with the result!

 What went wrong?
 The happy, loving relationship Cha Joo-Hyuk and Seo Woo-Jin enjoyed while dating rapidly began to unravel after they said “I do.”
-The warm, fun girl Joo-Hyuk fell in love has turned into a screaming, nagging, angry woman he can hardly stand to be around.
+The warm, fun girl Joo-Hyuk fell in love with has turned into a screaming, nagging, angry woman he can hardly stand to be around.
 And the once attentive and affectionate young man Woo-Jin married is now unhelpful and spending more and more time away from his family.
 The couple is miserable and so are the individuals.
-And to make matters worse, Joo-Hyuk runs into his first love and is stunned when she informs him she liked him back when they were in college.
+And to make matters worse, Joo-Hyuk runs in to his first love and is stunned when she informs him she liked him back when they were in college.
 If he had only known that 12 years ago he could be happily married to Hye-Won instead of miserably holding on to an imploding relationship with Woo-Jin.
 And then, the impossible becomes possible with the help of a magic tole booth and a wormhole in time.
 Joo-Hyuk wakes up one morning and finds himself back in his old room, the one he occupied while in college, and his wall calendar shows it’s 2006!
 After a couple times back and forth through time Joo-Hyuk wakes up back in 2018 but he’s no longer married to Woo-Jin.
 He’s managed to change his past and now he’s the husband of his first love, Lee Hye-Won and she’s filthy rich.
 But is his wonderful new present really all that wonderful?
 And what’s Woo-Jin’s new present like?

 Seo Woo-Jin was still in high school when she fell in love with Joo-Hyuk.
 He was her knight in shining armor and she knew right away she wanted to marry him.
-In order to be near him she had her parents hire him to be her tutor.
+In order to be near him she had her parents hired him to be her tutor.
 Now, as well as being a wife and mother, Woo-Jin helps out financially by working as a masseuse at a spa.
 She is the main caretaker of the kids and the house and wishes her husband would help out more.
 Her mother has been diagnosed with Alzheimer’s disease and she’s worried about how they will be able to afford her care.

 Lee Hye-Won is Cha Joo-Hyuk’s “heavenly first love” with a “… smile as bright as a flower.”
 She is a cellist who did some of her education abroad.
 Her father is the owner and CEO of a huge conglomerate and the girl has always been catered to.
 She believes she is better than other people and wants a man who will bow to her every whim.